 Set the crust aside to cool, and move on to the filling.

-Combine the pumpkin, sugar and spices in a medium saucepan and stir over low heat until shiny and thickened.
+Combine the pumpkin, sugar and spices in a medium saucepan and stir over medium heat until shiny and thickened.
 This step, borrowed from Rose Levy Beranbaum’s recipe, both intensifies the pumpkin flavor and dries the pumpkin out.

 Next, transfer the pumpkin mixture to a food processor and run for one minute to smooth and cool the mixture.

 With the motor running, add the cold heavy cream.

 Then add the cream cheese in large chunks.